-You want to install “smarter” home lighting, but you don’t want to deal with all the different standards like Zigbee, Z-Wave, and other proprietary connections.
+You want to install “smarter” home lighting, but you don’t want to deal with all the different standards like Zigbee, Z-Wave, and other proprietary connections?
 You don’t want to tie your entire smart home down to just one hub, either.
-All you want is a smart light that simply works out of the box.
+Sometimes it’s better to have a smart light that simply works out of the box.
 We get it, and we’re here to help with our guide to the best smart bulbs without a hub.

 All smart bulbs appearing on this list are A19-class devices fitting into an E26 socket, which you can see illustrated in a chart here.
 These smart bulbs either have built-in Wi-Fi connectivity, meaning all you need is a wireless network and an internet connection, or built-in Bluetooth, so you can control them with your smartphone and an app.